craigm26/bike-bus/README.md

 -"Bulletin Boards" allow users in a BikeBus or Organization to send messages -Account page allows users to see their details and change them

+## Here's how the initial builds of BikeBus are being developed and pushed out:

+- We're using Ionic Framework to build the app:
+- Ionic Serve to see it locally
+- Then push to Firebase Hosting for production builds by doing "firebase deploy"
+- There's also a TON of potential warnings for iOS/Android builds with me ignoring some linting rules.
+Should be src\eslint.rc.js to see what's being ignored.

 ## To develop

 -npm 18.20.0